 When should the form be given to the police?

-The police only need the form at the point the person is reported missing and it will be used to assist with their enquiries to locate the missing person.
+The police only need the form at the point the person is reported missing.

 Where should the form be stored?

-The form can be downloaded from various web-sites (including www.thamesvalley.police.uk) and can be completed by hand or electronically.
-A paper copy plus the photograph will need to be handed to the police officer who attends to take the missing person’s report.
+You can download the form below.
+A paper copy will need to be handed to the police officer who attends to take the missing person's report.